Higgs boson rapidity distribution in bottom annihilation at NNLL and beyond: Theoretical Framework

 where $z_{12} = M_H^2 z_1 z_2$ and $\bar{z}_i = 1- z_i$.
 Expansion of the above expression at a fixed order in strong coupling will reproduce the Mellin space fixed order results corresponding to \eq{eq:mellin-partonic}.
 Performing the Mellin integration above will produce some non-logarithmic constants in double Mellin space which can be combined with the process-dependent prefactor ($g^{'b}_{_{d,0}}$) and one can finally organize the large threshold logarithms in the Mellin space in the following form,

 The non-logarithmic coefficient ($g^b_{_{d,0}}$) has the following perturbative expansion

-To achieve N3LL accuracy, they are needed up to the third order in strong coupling and are collected in appendix\app{App:g0}.
+To achieve N3LL accuracy, they are needed up to the third order in strong coupling.
+We have obtained these using the third order $b\bar{b} H$ form factor \cite{Gehrmann:2014vha} and third order soft distribution function \cite{Anastasiou:2014vaa}, and we present these in appendix\app{App:g0}.
 The exponent is universal and resums the large logarithms (which now appear in $N_i \to \infty $ limit) to all orders.
 It can be expanded in the strong coupling and the inclusion of successive terms defines the resummed order,\footnote{Note that in the threshold region $\ln(\Nbar1 \Nbar2) \sim 1/\as $.}